FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 weeks of receipt of the application by the Board and there was a requirement for this report

 to be firstly submitted to the Elected Members.
-The Council was required to note and--- 12
+The Council was required to note and
+---
+12

 consider the Strategic Infrastructure Development application.
 The views of the Members